tonimagwow/unit_2_project/README.md

 # Approach
-#### I started with creating four parent div's that had four children div's to create a 4x4 board with a total of 16 cards.
-I added a click call-back function within the individual div's to be able to identify what "card" was being selected.
-I also add a timeout function to the flipped cards that don't match, so after 1sec they go back to their original state.
-If the cards matched they became none-functional.
-I wanted to make a function that would shuffle the array, but I really struggled with it and in order to get "random" layout of cards I moved the div's around in the HTML.
+#### My original idea was to create a blog about rugby and my long life friendships that I've made playing it, but then my idea changed and I wanted to make it about traveling and how much I love it.
+Then I realized I want to create a blog about things that I have a passion for, and that's how Antonio's Super Cool Blog Spot was born.

 ## Technology
 1. HTML
 2. CSS
-3. Javascript
+3. JSX
+4. Express
+5. MongoDB
+6. Node

 ## Things to revisit
 1. Create a place for others to comment on my blog.